Everyone can improve consent. Please try to understand these words about consent before continuing.

 Giving consent in a healthy way is done with an appropriate knowledge base.
 This always affects capacity.
 Knowing someone carries relevant communicable vectors or diseases, is recovering from a contagious illness, is in, or has been, in a relationship that may conflict with present interests, knowing how probable conception may occur with the relevant information about who and what each person is, or is in any condition that would produce manageable or unmanageable certain odors, and can't smell their scent (these senses can be very different from person to person), would all be healthy.
 Trust in intent and judgement is made by this communication when it's specific and relevant.
 There may also be facts that would be relevant but not mutually valued or thought of, so asking about that would also help.
 What do they do to prevent getting any communicable disease?
 Is the area safe for bare feet?
 The kids across the street?
 Is the area inhabited by ticks, chiggers, fleas, lice, or bedbugs?
 Should they put all that force on there and hope it doesn't break or hurt someone?
 Will their hearing aids fall out?
 Are they muscle pain or cramp suseptible in a certain position?
 What does this mean for any future relationships with anyone, including themselves?
 What variables of their capacity may change during the activity?
 The POP to POP activity, or some sexual activity, may be healthy by knowing that unpredictable thoughts, visions, and sounds may become apparent, or revisited, to someone, by such tactile messages or other touching given by a particular person, beyond immediate control.
 Over time, repeating questions may help because people can grow into completely different people over a matter of months, if not change decisively over minutes.
 It's important to know what messages are understood from the following content from someone who has been informed of it and wants to know more about it.
 Know what messages they got from the content in their own words.
 Ask questions that may provoke specific examples that demonstrate a mutual understanding of the concepts.
 And welcome questions.

 Consent would be given by a mutually understood and definitive answer.
 Knowing what the boundaries are of aspired actions, from everyone involved, with prior notice by a different medium, would be a healthy thing for everyone involved to understand before such aspirations may come true.
 "I'd like to try this" may not be interpreted by both who hear such words as "I'd like to spend a half hour trying to understand this article to learn how you'd like to direct me to suck you sporadically for another 20 minutes.
 I don't know if telling you to stop before you cum will make you bring this shit up as some card to stack when we go over a house of cards later, so I won't stop you if this isn't fun anymore to me".
 Certain tones and nonverbal communication outside of standardized common languages, like ASL, may not be mutually understood.
 A pull of certain muscles felt against two bodies may mean someone is really enjoying something, or someone is really not enjoying something, but doesn't know if giving any stop command would be more uncomfortable.
 Someone's English may not be somebody else's English.
 Someone's excited tone may not be someone else's excited tone.
 Phrases like "maybe later" or "not now", may not be mutually understood, as it may mean, "maybe in a decade", or "give me 5 minutes".
 "That's hot" may not mean whoever said this as an answer would, in their heart, like try what "That" is with a particular person.
-Physiological responses, like blood flushes, the lubrication of genitals, or erections, do not indicate consent.
-Such arousal may indicate the opposite.
-The way to get to the descriptions is this, not the following big word.
+Physiological responses, like blood flushes, the lubrication of genitals, or erections, do not mean consent.
+These expressions may mean the opposite.
 One given a question may repeat the question in their own words, or include their understanding of the question with describing their position on it.
 One given an answer may repeat what they got in their own words.

 When one violates consent, they need to stop.
 They may need to step back without suggesting judgement to process what happened.
 Many of these are not intentional.
 They should express they made a mistake.
 They may try to know what was unacceptable, in a tone that does not suggest a blame.
 They may try to know what they can do to repair or alleviate the situation and do it.
 If they can't, they should probably explain.